 BuyBackWorld offered me $466 for an unlocked iPhone X with 256 GB if I wanted the regular payment, or $426 if I wanted the quick payment option.

 Swappa is an online consignment store, where you list your phone for sale at a specific price, and wait for a buyer.
 Swappa gives you advice on how to prepare your phone for sale, and how to complete the deal and properly ship the phone.
 You’ll generally get more here than through a company that buys your phone for resale.
 You can see data on recent sale prices on Swappa to get a good idea of how to price your phone.

-Swappa charges a flat fee for each sale, and it's paid by the buyer.
+Swappa charges a flat fee for each sale, and it’s paid by the buyer.
 For a $550 phone, for instance, Swappa charges $20.
 Sellers are required to pay shipping to the buyer.
-Once your phone sells, Swappa deposits the money into your PayPal account—you don't have to wait for the buyer to receive the phone before you’re paid.
+Once your phone sells, Swappa deposits the money into your PayPal account–you don’t have to wait for the buyer to receive the phone before you’re paid.
 Current prices on an unlocked iPhone X with 256GB ranged from $609 to $805.

 You’ll find trade-in pricing for many things, including smartphones, at the Amazon Trade-In store.
 You’ll only be paid in Amazon gift cards, but for many frequent Amazon customers that works the same as having cash.
 Log onto Amazon and get a quote for your used phone, and then ship it to Amazon.
 You’ll be paid in about 10 business days.